How to add your LinkedIn profile to your resume

 How to add a LinkedIn logo to your resume

-When you add LinkedIn to your resume, you should include a LinkedIn logo so the hiring manager knows where your link goes at a glance.
+When you add your LinkedIn to your resume, you can also include a LinkedIn logo so the hiring manager knows where your link goes at a glance.
 Adding the LinkedIn icon also makes your resume appear more professional.
-There are two ways to add a LinkedIn logo to your resume:

 - use a resume template preformatted with the LinkedIn logo